Author: David Arnold

 Source: Gifted by my childhood best friend (thank you Treena!)

-Other keywords: Depression and Mental Illness, Road Trip
+Other classifications: Depression and Mental Illness, Road Trip, Young Adult

 After the sudden collapse of her family, Mim Malone is dragged from her home in northern Ohio to the “wastelands” of Mississippi, where she lives in a medicated milieu with her dad and new stepmom.
 Before the dust has a chance to settle, she learns her mother is sick back in Cleveland.